The Archway Rock Climbing

 Approach as for Crazy Horse, but climb up the rebar ladder into the huge archway/cave and arrive at the base of the left-most route, Sandbag (11d).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Archway:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Archway:

 Featured Route For The Archway